bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 Another nice property of both modified Euler's and Leapfrog is that it is also reversible.
 Simply negate :math:`p`, and run the algorithm, then negate :math:`p` to get back where you started.
+This works because the momentum is the only thing causing motion, so negating :math:`p` essentially reverses our direction.
 Since we're only updating either :math:`p` or :math:`q`, it allows us to essentially run the algorithm in reverse.
 As you might guess, this reversibility condition is going to be helpful for use in MCMC.

 Hamiltonian Monte Carlo